memfault/interrupt/_drafts/mcuboot-overview.md

 #### Swap Mode

-Several of the upgrade strategies MCUboot supports, swap the primary and secondary images.
+Several of the upgrade strategies MCUboot support swapping the primary and secondary images.
 If the new image installed is not working well, one can then revert back to the image that was installed prior to the upgrade.

 * `MCUBOOT_SWAP_USING_MOVE`: This strategy relies on an extra sector of space being in the primary "slot".
 For this strategy, the bootloader will shift the entire firmware binary in the primary slot up by one sector and then "swap" the sectors between the secondary and primary slots.

 * `MCUBOOT_SWAP_USING_SCRATCH`: This relies on allocating a "scratch" flash region.
 Sectors are temporarily stashed in the scratch region while the primary & secondary slots are being swapped.
 If the scratch area is small, there can be a lot of wear on the internal flash because every single sector gets copied in here during the swap.

 The benefit of the swap approach is a buggy firmware can be rolled back to the previous version.
 The disadvantage of the strategy is it adds a lot of complexity to the bootloader system and can wear down the flash faster due to the heavier writing.
 It also means any firmware installed needs to support a "downgrade" path for it to serve as a recovery mechanism.

-> Idea: An alternative and simpler recovery mechanism could be to use `MCUBOOT_OVERWRITE_ONLY`, store a
+> Idea: An alternative and simpler recovery mechanism could be to use `MCUBOOT_OVERWRITE_ONLY`, which stores a
-> "recovery" image elsewhere on flash and copy the recovery image into the secondary slot for
+> "recovery" image elsewhere on flash and copies the recovery image into the secondary slot for
-> situations where it's deemed necessary to boot into a fallback mode.
+> situations where it is deemed necessary to boot into a fallback mode.

 ### Crypto Backends

-MCUboot does not implement it's own cryptographic libaries (thank goodness).
-Instead it expects you to link an existing implementation.
+MCUboot does not implement its own cryptographic libraries (thank goodness).
+Instead, it expects you to link an existing implementation.
 There are default ports available for [Tinycrypt](https://github.com/intel/tinycrypt) and [Mbed TLS](https://github.com/ARMmbed/mbedtls) which can be enabled using the `MCUBOOT_USE_TINYCRYPT` and `MCUBOOT_USE_MBED_TLS` flags, respectively.

-If a hardware accelertor is available a port can be implemented to take advantage of that as well.
+If a hardware accelerator is available, a port can be implemented to take advantage of that as well.
 There is already an implementation present for the NRF platform crypto engine which can be enabled with `MCUBOOT_USE_CC310`.

 The `MCUBOOT_VALIDATE_PRIMARY_SLOT` flag controls whether or not images are validated on each boot.
 The default setting is to validate on boot.
 If your image is large or your MCUs clock is slow, a hardware crypto accelerator will likely have a noticeable difference on your boot time.